A ceiling fan uses 90% less power than air conditioning. Run it year-round — cool air down in summer, push warm air down in winter.

 How long do ceiling fans last?

 A quality ceiling fan from a reputable brand should last 10 to 20 years with normal use.
 The motor is the critical component — DC motors tend to last longer than AC motors due to lower operating temperatures and less internal wear.
 The most common failure points are the capacitor (in AC fans), the remote control receiver, and blade brackets that can loosen over time.
-Brands like Hunter Pacific, Fanco, and Mercator with strong Australian distribution can supply replacement parts for most models for at least a decade after purchase, which is worth considering when choosing between a well-known brand and a cheaper generic option.
+The premium buy-direct brands — Hunter Pacific, Fanco and Mercator — have strong Australian parts distribution through lighting and electrical channels, so they can supply replacements for most models for a decade or more; that is one reason to weigh them up if you are buying through a showroom.
+If you are buying on Amazon AU, a DC fan like the Devanti picks above keeps the running costs low and the motor cool, which is the single biggest factor in longevity.

 Energy running-cost framing matters across your whole home, not just the ceiling fan — our energy saving tips for new homeowners sequences the fan-then-AC priority alongside hot water and lighting.